webqit/oohtml/README.md

 ### HTML Imports

 The next set of features covers *templating and reusing objects* - in both *declarative* and *programmatic* terms!
-It extends the language with the *module identifier* attribute `def`, and introduces a complementary new `<import>` element; and everything fits together as a real-time module system.
+It extends the language with the *module identifier* attribute `def`, and introduces a complementary new `<import>` element, and has everything working together as a real-time module system.

 └ *The `def` attribute for reusable "module" and "fragment" definitions*: